PedroS11/raspeberry-pi-config/README.md

 All the steps to backup Pi images can be found [here](./image-backups.md).

 For the Documents folder (for example) can be found [here](./documents-backups.md).

+## Backup ICloude photos and videos

+All the steps can be found [here](https://github.com/PedroS11/raspeberry-pi-config/blob/main/icloud-photos-backup.md).